Analysing and visualising bike-sharing demand with outliers: Discussion

 In this section, we discuss patterns in the outliers detected in the Capital Bikeshare data, and suggest potential explanations for their causes.

-Figure \ref{fig:pos_neg_line} visualises the number of positive and negative outliers over the days of the time span recorded in the data set.
+Figure~\ref{fig-pos_neg_line} visualises the number of positive and negative outliers over the days of the time span recorded in the data set.
 By visualising the positive and negative outliers jointly, analysts can immediately see that (i) negative outliers typically affect far fewer clusters than positive outliers; (ii) the spikes where outlier demand affects a large number of clusters do not occur at the same time for positive and negative outliers; and (iii) the seasonal patterns in the detected outliers are not the same for positive and negative outliers.
-This can aid analysts in their predictions of outliers: if an outlier is detected in winter -- it is more likely to be negative, if detected in summer -- more likely to be positive.
+This can aid analysts in their predictions of outliers: though positive outliers are always more common, the proportion of outliers that are negative changes throughout the year.
+Though the largest negative outliers occur in summer, the transition between summer and winter seems particularly affected by negative outliers, with May and October exhibiting the highest proportion of negative outliers at around 33\%.

+The increased occurrence of positive outliers can be explained by the fact that demand is bounded below by zero, and in many cases the mean usage pattern is close to zero, such that negative demand is unobservable.
+This may motivate a transformation of the data before outlier detection is performed -- see Appendix \ref{sec-app-skew} for further details.

 Outliers occur independently in different clusters.
 In fact, only four days observe outliers in more than 125 of the 195 clusters -- one negative and three positive.
 The three positive outliers occur on 25 March 2017, 3 December 2018, and 30 March 2019.
 Explanations from events arise for two of these dates: 3 December 2018 relates to the funeral of George H. W. Bush, and a NATO protest occurred in Washington D.C. on 30 March 2019.
-25 March 2017 and 30 March 2019 were both warm days, and the last Saturday in March - perhaps suggesting that the definition of \textit{summer} should be from the last Saturday in March, rather than April 1.
+25 March 2017 and 30 March 2019 were both warm days, and the last Saturday in March - perhaps suggesting that the definition of \emph{summer} should be from the last Saturday in March, rather than April 1.

 It is interesting to note that the next most widespread positive outlier relates to Independence Day in 2017.
 Independence Day was detected as a positive outlier in 123, 80, and 35 clusters in 2017, 2018, and 2019.
-However it was detected as a negative outlier in 46, 47, and 57 terminals respectively.
+However it was detected as a negative outlier in 46, 47, and 57 stations respectively.
 The date of the widespread negative outlier is 21 July 2018 which relates to one of the worst storms Washington D.C. has seen.
-Further discussion of how weather is related to outliers can be found in Section \ref{sec:weather}.
+Further discussion of how weather is related to outliers can be found in Section \ref{sec-weather}.